-Toggle Button: PSet/Job functions.
+Toggle button: PSet/Job functions.

 - Increment and Decrement buttons change the job sequence.
-The PSet number will change, as well as, the job sequence number on secondary display if jobs are enabled.
+The PSet number will change and job sequence number on secondary display will change if jobs are enabled.

-- Holding the Toggle button will display the Job number, while pressing Increment or Decrement buttons will change the Job number.
+- Holding the toggle button will display will display the Job number, while pressing increment or decrement buttons will change it.
 The two numbers on the PSet/Job display will be separated by decimals.

-- Pressing the Toggle button will change secondary display between:
+- Pressing the toggle button will change secondary display between:

-- o Units of measure
+- Units of measure

 - Ethernet IP address

 - System port IP address

 - Angle report (If tool is equipped with angle resolver)

 - Bolt count

 - Job sequence

-NOTE: Job sequence shows which PSet you are currently on in the Job (this is not the PSet number).
-The first PSet in the Job is always Job Sequence 1, and the next is Job Sequence 2, etc. Bolt count is shown as current bolt count out of total number of bolts.
-(Example: If you have three total bolts, when you start the job, you will see 0.3; after one rundown, you will see 1.3 and then 2.3 on the next run and so on until the Job is completed.
+NOTE: Job sequence shows which PSet you are currently on in the job (this is not the PSet number).
+The first PSet in the job is always job sequence 1, and the next is 2, etc. Bolt count is shown as current bolt count out of total number of bolts.
+Example: If you have 3 total bolts.
+When you start the job you will see 0.3.
+After one rundown you will see 1.3 and then 2.3 on the next run and so on until the job is completed.